consulthys/node-red-contrib-logstash/README.md

 according to your expectations, you can generate and export the corresponding Logstash configuration file in order to use it on the Logstash command-line.

+Another neat feature that this project is going to support is the ability to parse any existing Logstash configuration and automatically create the corresponding Node-RED flow, which can then be further re-arranged, improved, modified and re-exported.
+**Yes, round-trip Logstash engineering!**

 Finally, the Node-RED ecosystem also allows contributors to [share their flows](http://flows.nodered.org) in the open Node-RED library for others to reuse.

 To sum up, this project can be seen as some sort of missing Visual IDE for Logstash, which allows you to: